Skip to content

 Same people.
 Same self-interest.
 Radically different collective outcomes.
 The variable that changed was the mechanism — the rules governing how individual actions translate into individual rewards.

-Incentive Compatibility
+Incentive Compatibility Is the Structural Key

 The technical term is incentive compatibility, and it is the central concept in mechanism design.
 A mechanism is incentive-compatible when each participant's best strategy — the one that maximizes their own outcome — is also the strategy that produces the best collective result.